Wimmics/solid-start/sib-replica/README.md

 The `generateDockerCompose.py` script will generate the `docker-compose.yml` file containing multiple CSS instances.

 The `generateProfiles.py` script will generate the profile document of each user and replace the one created by default by CSS.

-The `generateProfiles.py` script will generate the global index owned by the organisation (the app container).